Kailyn Lowry's Baby Daddy Has Been Seen On #TeenMom2?

 — blind (@celebhappenin) May 3, 2017

-Last month, prior to Kailyn Lowry’s baby daddy reveal, a source claimed Chris Lopez wasn’t on board with becoming a part of Teen Mom 2‘s Season 8 cast.
+Last month, prior to Kailyn Lowry’s reveal, a source claimed Chris Lopez wasn’t on board with becoming a part of Teen Mom 2‘s Season 8 cast.

 “Most of the [boyfriend and girlfriends of the stars of the show] just want to be on TV, and are excited to get a little fame, so they instantly agree to go on,” a source told The Ashley’s Reality Roundup.
 “This guy has been different.
 He doesn’t want all the headache that comes with being on the show.
 He doesn’t want to get picked apart and give up his privacy.”

-According to the report, MTV producers offered Chris Lopez an amount between $3,000 and $5,000 to appear on the show but so far, he hasn’t taken their bait.
+According to the report, MTV producers offered Chris Lopez an amount between $3,000 and $5,000 to appear on the show, but so far, he hasn’t taken their bait.

 “I’d imagine they’ll keep increasing the amount until he agrees or tells them to f**k off,” the source added.
 “Even then, though, they’ll keep trying.
 The dads of the girls’ children play such a huge role in the show now that they really need him on-board.
 The relationships with the dads are where all the drama comes from now.”